matthewmueller/sns.js/Readme.md

 ## Getting Started

+Install this module:

 ```js
 npm install sns.js
 ```

-Make sure these variables are in your `process.env`
+Make sure these variables are in your `process.env`:

 ```
 AWS_ACCESS_KEY_ID